 And it’s not just about traveling through space doing combat, exploring, trading etc; the entire game is one massive AI framework in which graphics are just there as visual representation.
 Your crew get tired, they eat, rest, sleep, move around the ship, go on away missions, battle intruders on-board your ship, intruders (they’re bastards) still stuff, kill your crew, steal your ships etc. You can trade, mine, explore, pick fights, make alliances etc. All in real-time.

 And the entire world is persistent, complete with massive space and planetary regions.
 No sharding.
 No instancing.
 No cheating.
 You can travel in either real space or hyperspace.
-I even made a video over the weekend (see below) showing how that actually works.
+I even made a video showing how that actually works.

 Seriously, you can do so much in these games, that it wasn’t particularly surprising to me that due to it’s original shoddy release in 1996, that most people simply couldn’t believe that such a game could possibly exist.
 But it did.
 And a lot of people, even some in the industry, made fun of my hard work; with impunity.